 If you’ve visited a restaurant or store recently, chances are you’ve seen and used the ubiquitous small squares that make up a QR code.
-Our exposure to these codes has never been higher than since the COVID-19 pandemic, nor their value clearer.
+During the COVID-19 pandemic, the small squares that make up a QR code became ubiquitous.
+Our exposure to these codes was never higher, nor their value clearer.

 But how did we get here?
 Why are QR codes today’s technology of choice for navigating our lives?
 Let’s step back to Japan, 1994.